 I'm inexorably drawn to smiles, especially those that make me smile back.
 So much so, that I may stalk your profile just to look at your smile.
 On the other hand, I almost never send messages on this site.
 It's a numbers game, and I'm not playing.
 So if you notice me repeatedly viewing your profile, but not messaging, it's 'cause I dig your profile but have no intention of shouting along with the mob.
 If you catch me stalking and want to talk, say so.
 It's the 21st century, and women who make the first move are sexy.

 I'm moving to New York in June.
-I'm aiming for Brooklyn, but we'll see what happens.
-I located my profile in Bay Ridge for lack of a better idea.
+I'll be in Flatbush for the summer and figure out the rest, later.
 In the meantime, I'm looking for new friends, dates, tour guides, drinking buddies, work out partners, and musical collaborations.
 Holla at me.

 We now return to your regularly scheduled profile...

 I've been on this site forever and I've never taken it seriously.

 I'm not about to start now.

 More about me:

 My whole life has been, for lack of a better word, weird.